tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ## Structure in Structure

-It is allowed to refer to a structure type from within a structure
+It is allowed to refer to a structure datatype from within a structure

 ```
 OpenHours:
   type: struct
-  description: A struct type containing information on open hours
+  description: A struct datatype containing information on open hours

 OpenHours.Open:
   datatype: uint8